Key takeaways

-What is a virtual debit card?
+What bank gives you a virtual debit card instantly?

 - A digital version of your physical card.
 This "card" exists in a digital wallet, usually on your phone with Apple Pay, Android Pay or an Internet bank app.
 It uses the same card number and details as the physical card, but you access it through an app and pay using contactless payment technology just like you can with your physical card.